Custom Acrylic Shapes

 White Printing Process

 You cannot print pure white (#FFFFFF) on components such as acrylic shapes.
-Instead, you'll need to you a slightly off white (such as #FFFFFE) instead.
+Instead, you'll need to use a slightly off white (such as #FFFFFE) instead.
 You can find more information at https://help.thegamecrafter.com/article/427-printing-with-white-ink

 Side 2